a

 A similar view was expressed by the Global Commission on Drug Policy (GCDP), when president Trump presented a revamped US war on drugs at the 2018 opening of the 73rd United Nations General Assembly.
 Said the Global Commisssion, “Attempts to eradicate drug supply and use through prohibition-based repressive measures against people who use drugs have proved expensive and counterproductive for more than 50 years.
 The U.S. government, which tried and abandoned alcohol prohibition, and now faces an unprecedented opioid crisis, should know better than anyone.”

-Billed as a “Global Call to Action on the World Drug Problem”, not everyone signed on to Trump’s initiative.
+“Not everyone signed on to Trump’s initiative, billed a “Global Call to Action on the World Drug Problem”.
 Those who did were hardline prohibitionist countries, including Russia, China, and Saudi Arabia; genocidal partners like Myanmar and the Philippines and those who agreed on this return to the failed policies of the past after some US realpolitik.
 Apparently, all concerned knew and understood the consequences.
 This was especially true for those countries that decided to forgo Trump’s invitation.
 The bluntest answer came from a Dutch official: “We see it as a health thing, in our country we try to prevent it, we don’t believe in the way it’s being proposed by this text.
 We don’t want to criminalize it.”

-The G8 come out of the closet to maintain the integrity of the Single Convention
+The G8 come out of the closet to maintain the perverse integrity of the Single Convention

 Six years later - and half a century after the adoption of the 1961SC - Bolivia gained the support in 2012 of a qualified majority of 1961SC member states to rejoin the Convention, which it had left a year earlier, through an exemption designed to align the country’s international obligations respectful of its Constitutional mandate, which upholds the coca leaf as part of Bolivia’s cultural legacy.